Blower Door Test in Little Ferry, NJ

 How Is A Blower Door Test Conducted?

 To conduct blower door test in Little Ferry, NJ, exterior doors and windows are closed properly, while interior doors remain open to help maintain even air movement.
-An adjustable aluminum frame and fabric panel are placed within a central exterior doorway to conduct the test.
-Technicians use a calibrated fan mounted on the frame to bring the home’s interior to 50 Pascals, approximating a 20 mph wind on the walls.
+A central exterior door is picked, where the technician fits an adjustable aluminum frame and fabric panel for airtight testing.
+A calibrated fan is installed onto the frame, creating a pressure difference of 50 Pascals, comparable to a continuous 20 mph wind blowing on the home.

 What Is A Passing Blower Door Test Score?